tmshkr/tmshkr.com/content/about.md

 I'm a self-taught developer, focusing on JavaScript, Node, React, and UI/UX design, in addition to having a working knowledge of Python.
 I've completed most of the [freeCodeCamp curriculum](https://www.freecodecamp.org/tmshkr) and am currently seeking opportunities in software development.

 You can see some of the [projects](/projects/) I've made, check out my [blog](/blog/), or [contact](/contact/) me directly.

+If you're interested in how this website is made, see the [colophon](/colophon/).